This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 How do you react when you forget to write in your journal?
 Does it make you want to quit or are you able to pick it up the next day?
 So many of us are perfectionists who struggle with having missing days in our journals.
 However, it’s unrealistic to expect yourself to be perfect.
 If you miss a day, allow yourself to just move on and do the next day.
 No one will even know.

 I find it is important to be really flexible about when I write.
-For example, I am working on something called “morning pages” from the book “The Artist’s Way” which help you to become more creative.
+For example, I am working on something called “morning pages” from this book which help you to become more creative.

 Obviously the words “morning pages” implies that they should be done in the morning.
 But everyone’s life is different and maybe you aren’t able to do them in the morning consistently.
 It is important to allow yourself flexibility to get them done when you have time.